AWS Lambda

 This page describes how to configure a Destination in KPN Things to send your data to the AWS platform.

-Give your AWS Destination a name and optionally a description.
+Give your AWS Destination a nice name and optionally a description.

 First you need to create an AWS account (AWS Free Tier) on https://aws.amazon.com/free, or use an existing AWS account.
 Then follow the instructions below to create an integration in your AWS account.
 Keep your KPN Things Destination configuration screen open, as you will need to copy information from and to it later.